microsoft/cppgraphqlgen/README.md

 I've tested this on Windows with Visual Studio 2017 and Linux using an Ubuntu instance running in WSL.

-I plan on adding a vcpkg package for this project, and then you can install everything with `vcpkg install cppgraphqlgen`.
+I added a vcpkg port for this project, if you have vcpkg you can also install everything with `vcpkg install cppgraphqlgen`.

 ## Software dependencies